Mamertine prison facts

 Mamertine Prison St Paul

-In July 64AD, a fire spread through Rome.
+In July 64AD, a fire spread through ancient Rome.
 However, the Christian districts remained largely unscathed.
 Rumours were swirling at the time that Emperor Nero had orchestrated the inferno so that he could upgrade the city to his own architectural preferences.

 Trying to save his name, Nero accused the Christians, and blame fell to Paul.
 There is reference to this event in the Bible, Acts 24.5